PythonIsMagic/eular_python/README.md

 ### Prerequisites
-You should only need python3
+You should only need python3 and pytest

 ### Running all challenges
 ```